-Medical Records hold the most sensitive health-related information of an individual.
-The sharing of medical records can cause substantial harm to both the patient and the provider.
-Even the slightest negligence in securing the information may harm the provider, result in state and federal penalties, and loss of trust.
+Medical Records hold the most sensitive health-related and personal information of an individual.
+The improper sharing of medical records or a breach that results in the release of records can cause substantial harm to both the patient and the provider.
+Even the slightest negligence by a law firm in securing the information may harm the patient or provider, result in state and federal penalties, and loss of reputation and trust.

 A law firm or attorney handling medical records-related cases like Personal Injury, Mass Torts, or Medical Malpractice must choose a Medical Record Retrieval service provider who complies with the requirements of HIPAA, the HITECH Act, and other federal and states laws and regulations governing: